Do Influencers Pay Their Managers? | Payment of Managers for Influencers

+I’m talking about management: anyone who is assisting the influencer in facilitating sponsorship opportunities, personal appearances, or anything like that.
 Then there also is going to be some exclusive relationship between the two.
-Let’s say an influencer has hit the point where they want some professional representation, they find a social media influencer management company.
-That company is going to present the influencer with a contract, and it’s usually going to be called an exclusive management contract, exclusive management, something like that.
-And then in that contract, it’s going to dictate the terms of the relationship.
+Let’s say an influencer has hit the point where they want some professional representation.
+They find a social media influencer management company.
+That company will present the influencer with a contract, usually called an exclusive management contract, exclusive management, or something like that.
+And then that contract will dictate the terms of the relationship.
 And then obviously, one of the main parts of that is the payment.
-A normal percentage of commission for a manager or management company for an influencer is around 20% of whatever they bring to the influencer.
-So, if they facilitate a 30,000-dollar-a-year deal with a food prep company, then the manager would get 20% of that 30,000 whenever it’s paid to the influencer.
-That’s a standard amount.

 So, you can’t get out of paying your manager the 20% for any deal that you utilize while under the exclusive management contract.
-I mean, the reason why managers do that is they don’t want an influencer to, I guess, funnel deals through a third party, just to avoid having to pay their manager anything.
-There also will be language in the contract that states the influencer will still have to pay their manager after the contract terminates, which is a surprise to many.
-If a manager brings someone a deal and then let’s say it’s a one-year deal.
-If the influencer terminates the agreement, the manager will state, or at least the management contract will state, that the influencer will still have to pay 20% of whatever that manager brought them, usually for a year after the contract ends.
+I mean, managers do that because they don’t want an influencer to funnel deals through a third party to avoid having to pay their manager anything.
+There also will be language in the contract that states the influencer will still have to pay their manager after the contract terminates, which surprises many.
+If a manager brings someone a deal, then let’s say it’s a one-year deal.
+If the influencer terminates the agreement, the manager or management contract will state that the influencer will still have to pay 20% of whatever that manager brought them for a year after the contract ends.

 Should an Influencer Give Up 20%?